yelpspoon/datasciencecoursera/README.md

  - The `activity_labels.txt` file is read into a `data.table`.
    - This will be used to `join` with the main observation table.
  - The `features.txt` file is read into a vector to form the bases for column headers.
- - A `grep_columns` numeric vector is created in order to comply with Project Requirement #2.
+ - A `grep_columns` numeric vector is created in order to comply with CPR #2.
    - This will be used for column selection (`c(c1,c2,c3)`) in later `data.tables`.
 - Main Processing
  - The interim `data.tables` are greated for both the _train_ -ing data and _test_ data.
    - The steps performed here are to:
      - Paste the _Subject_,_Activity_ and _Observation_ data via GNU `paste` command.
-     - Change the Column/Variable/Feature names via `features.txt` file (Project Req. #4)
+     - Change the Column/Variable/Feature names via `features.txt` file (CPR #4)
-     - Replace Activity number with Activity name to comply with Project Req. #3
+     - Replace Activity number with Activity name to comply with CPR #3
-     - Select only measurements for the mean() and standard deviation (Project Req. #2)
+     - Select only measurements for the mean() and standard deviation (CRP #2)
- - The two interim `data.tables` are joined (`rbind`) to form one dataset (Project Req. #1)
+ - The two interim `data.tables` are joined (`rbind`) to form one dataset (CPR #1)
- - Project Req. #5, tidy dataset, is created from the combined with mean() of each variable.
+ - CPR #5, tidy dataset, is created from the combined with mean() of each variable.
  - This final data.table is written to disk as: `RClass03_Project.table`